-The Accessibility and Testing Office at the University of Georgia is a department in the Division of Student Affairs.
-The Office's primary commitment is to assist the University of Georgia in educating and serving students with disabilities who qualify for admissions.
-While Accessibility and Testing's mission is to ensure equal educational opportunities as required by the ADA and other legislation, the DRC strives to promote a welcoming academic, physical, and social environment for students.
-Additional information about the Accessibility and Testing services is at:
+The Disability Resource Center (DRC) at the University of Georgia is a department in the Division of Student Affairs.
+The Disability Resource Center's primary commitment is to assist the University of Georgia in educating and serving students with disabilities who qualify for admissions.
+While the Disability Resource Center's mission is to ensure equal educational opportunities as required by the ADA and other legislation, the DRC strives to promote a welcoming academic, physical, and social environment for students.
+Additional information about the DRC services is at: